justinbyo/jbarr-v3/_posts/2015-02-26-case-study-google-apps-reselling.markdown

 I already knew a few things when I started crafted the experience:

 First, I wanted the on-boarding process to be linear, conversational, and short.
 It had to communicate that the user was purchasing and creating Google Apps accounts through their Media Temple account, which are different.
-The process also had to conserve the user's cognitive bandwidth (and patience) for what might be really tricky: updating DNS records.
+The process also had to conserve the user&rsquo;s cognitive bandwidth (and patience) for what might be really tricky: updating DNS records.

 Second, I wanted the control panel to include as few distinct screens as possible.
-This was an MVP and we certainly weren't recreating the wheel Google built.
+This was an MVP and we certainly weren&rsquo;t recreating the wheel Google built.
 We used Angular.js to create an app-like experience that revolves around three screens: user management, group management, and company/organization management.

 I started exploring the user flow by consulting with both Media Temple and Google engineers to understand how our provisioning systems work together.
 I stressed that we do as much as possible for the user on their behalf, especially when it comes to filling out form fields or polling their DNS records.
 I also took a look at the on-boarding and control panels of competitor services, like [Pop.co][popco] or [GoDaddy][godaddyoffice].
 I synthesized this info into a comprehensive user flow that accommodated engineering requirements.